Florian theory of Shakespeare authorship

 The Florian theory of Shakespeare authorship holds that the Protestant pastor Michelangelo Florio (1515–1566) or his son the English lexicographer John Florio (1552–1625), or both, wrote the plays of William Shakespeare (1564–1616).
 First thought up in 1927, the idea placed both Florios among the over 80 alternative candidates proposed since mid-19th century as the secret authors of the works of Shakespeare.
-The intertextual relations between the respective works of John Florio and Shakespeare have been intensely investigated by scholarship but, at the same time, have given rise to 'persistent pseudo-scholarly' attempts, among others by writers Santi Paladino and Lamberto Tassinari, to establish a covert connection between them and affirm they are one and the same person.
-Scores of works of "biographism", proposing different candidates and using similar arguments, have emerged since the mid 19th-century to question Shakespeare's authorship, but no one in his own time entertained any doubts that he was the author of his works.
+The intertextual relations between the respective works of John Florio and Shakespeare have been intensely investigated by scholarship but, at the same time, have given rise to 'persistent pseudo-scholarly' attempts.
+Scores of works of "biographism", proposing different candidates and using similar arguments, have emerged since the mid-19th century to question Shakespeare's authorship, but no one in his own time entertained any doubts that he was the author of his works.

 Early history

 An early outline of this variant of the Shakespeare authorship question, which has never gained much traction outside Italy, was first proposed by Santi Paladino, a Sicilian journalist.
 According to Shakespearean scholar Frank W. Wadsworth, the idea came to Paladino in 1925 while he brooded over a fortune-teller's prediction that he was destined to startle the world with an "important revelation".
 Paladino recalled later how one day in his father's library he stumbled across a copy of a book, Second Fruits, that he claimed had been published in 1549 by "Michael Agnolo Florio".
 In it he found words and phrases that he thought were repeated verbatim in William Shakespeare's works, even though Shakespeare had only begun to publish nearly a half a century later.

 In 1927 he ventured to publish this notion in an article entitled "Il grande tragico Shakespeare sarebbe italiano".
 Entire verses of Hamlet, he claimed, were evidenced in Florio's Second Fruits, and rather than plagiarism, he concluded that this Florio and Shakespeare were one and the same person.